kylelmorris/UCB/README.md

 ## Notes

-36 frame movies from a K2 in superresolution counting can be completely processed^^ in approximately 120 seconds using 4x GTX 1070.
+36 frame movies from a K2 in superresolution counting can be completely processed^^ in approximately 120 seconds using 4x GTX 1070 workstation

 ^^ including full frame and 5x5 patch alignement, particle picking, full frame and per particle ctf estimation without using relion_display at each preprocessing iteration.